 Are you looking for a simple way to track how your investment portfolio is performing?

 You’ll need to determine your money-weighted rate of return (MWRR), also known as the internal rate of return (IRR).
-This is the annualized rate of return of your portfolio taking into account your personal contributions and withdrawals.
+This is the annualized rate of return of an investment portfolio after taking into account the investor’s personal contributions and withdrawals.